HackYourFuture-CPH/career-training/week-2/homework.md

 ### How to submit the homework

-Please send the following to Christopher on Slack:
+Please send the following to the Team Responsible on Slack:
 - Add your Hackerrank certification on Linkedin.
 - Send a link to your chosen Frontendmentor project repo
 - Send a link to your Mealsharing App repo